 Dublin is a larger medium-sized city located in the state of California.
 With a population of 71,674 people and ten constituent neighborhoods, Dublin is the 122nd largest community in California.
 Dublin has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Dublin, where the median household income is $171,168.00.

 Dublin home prices are not only among the most expensive in California, but Dublin real estate also consistently ranks among the most expensive in America.

 Also of interest is that Dublin has more people living here who work in computers and math than 95% of the places in the US.

 Dublin is an extremely ethnically-diverse city.
 The people who call Dublin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dublin residents report their race to be White, followed by Asian.
-Dublin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.84% of the city’s residents.
-Important ancestries of people in Dublin include Irish, English, Italian, and European.
+The greatest number of Dublin residents report their race to be Asian, followed by White.
+Important ancestries of people in Dublin include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Dublin is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Langs. of India and Chinese.